Mentalab-hub/explorepy/docs/usage.rst

 .. note:: As the environmental factors such as temperature may affect the sampling rate of the ADC, we recommend to
             compute the sampling rate of the recorded data.
 In case of deviations, the signal must be resampled to correct drifts.
 The timestamps in the csv/edf file can be used to compute the resampling factor.

+            If you are setting markers in the recording, it is recommended to record in CSV file.
+Alternative option would be pushing data to LSL and recording with `LabRecorder <https://github.com/labstreaminglayer/App-labrecorder/tree/master>`_.
+EDF might not give a precise timing for markers, hence it should be avoided.

 **push2lsl**
 Streams data to Lab Streaming Layer (LSL).::